 JBL has long been a brand to look out for, consistently debuting some of the best Bluetooth speakers around.
 Here, we'll look at the various JBL speakers on the market, how they differ, the features they offer, and ultimately which is the best fit for you.
 We've even gone to the trouble of finding the best deals and cheapest prices.

-Want to know the main differences?
+The main differences?
 Obviously, the more expensive JBL models have more features than the cheaper ones.
 Generally speaking, the more you pay, the bigger the battery, giving you not only more time between recharges, but also the potential to juice up your phone or tablet directly from the speaker itself.

 Some JBL speakers can connect to your phone's smart voice assistant like Google Assistant, Siri or Amazon Alexa – so you could soon be asking your speaker for local bar or restaurant recommendations.
 And some come with JBL Connect+, a wireless technology that lets you daisy chain up to 100 JBL speakers wirelessly, syncing their sound output to give mammoth, multi-room sound.
 The more recent models are fully waterproof (not just splashproof) and quite a few models include a built-in mic for hands-free calling.